-You cannot directly move a workspace that uses BYOK from a dedicated capacity in Power BI Premium to shared capacity.
-You must first move the workspace to a dedicated capacity that doesn't have BYOK enabled.
+You cannot directly move a workspace that uses BYOK from a capacity in Power BI Premium to a shared capacity.
+You must first move the workspace to a capacity that doesn't have BYOK enabled.

-To enable BYOK, you must be a tenant administrator of the Power BI service, signed in using the
+To enable BYOK, you must be a Power BI admin, signed in using the

 Connect-PowerBIServiceAccount cmdlet.
 Then use